1BobC/rocoRepoLinks.github.io/README.md

 "Add links to no44 repo, add text 'let's go to San Fransisco...' to each Lang link page" "Add CSS to index and updates to no37 repo"
 "Add updates to no32 repo"
+"Missed repo W3Funcs from SSheet, now corrected and updated" "Add updates to no26 repo"